Not a Texas Resident?

 Yes.
 Whether you previously consolidated federal loans through the government’s consolidation program or you did so with a private lender, Brazos still allows you to refinance your existing consolidation loan.

 Tax questions are complex and you should consult your own tax advisor to answer this question.
-However, Brazos loans are considered student loans for federal and state tax consideration.
+However, Brazos loans are considered qualified education loans for federal and state tax considerations.
 You may or may not be eligible for deducting interest on your student loans depending on your individual situation.